-Pupil Wellbeing has a high priority within the school and members of staff place great importance on spotting and supporting pupils who may be going through a difficult time.
-Each school discusses welfare issues and a weekly confidential report is shared with teachers to enable them to share concerns and identify issues at an early stage.
+Pupil Wellbeing and pupils' mental health has a high priority within the school and members of staff place great importance on spotting and supporting pupils who may be going through a difficult time.
+The school discusses welfare issues and a weekly confidential report is shared with teachers to enable them to share concerns and identify issues at an early stage.
 These concerns may be related to academic, behaviour or general welfare.
+Thomas's Academy is aware that mental health needs can be an indicator that a child has suffered abuse, and can put them at risk of abuse.